-Doctors barricade Abia govt house, demand release of Kidnapped colleague
+Doctors barricade Abia govt house, demand release of kidnapped colleague

 The doctors who carried placards with various inscriptions such as:”Doctors lives matter”, “Dr Iweha should be released to his family”, “ Doctors have the right to live”, among others.

-He expressed concern that since the sad incident on Sunday, every effort made towards securing his release from the captors had not yielded any fruit.

-The doctors sought Government’s urgent intervention to rescue their Kidnapped colleague, while decring the rate of abductions in the country.
+The doctors sought the Government’s urgent intervention to rescue their Kidnapped colleague, while decrying the rate of abductions in the country.

 The NMA Chairman, threatened that if after 48 hours their Kidnapped member were not released, doctors across the state might have no other option than to down tools as their safety could no longer be guaranteed in the state.